-In this section, our goal is to characterize the Nash equilibria when the servers are strategic with heterogeneous abilities and preferences under a given $h$-random policy in the limiting system.
-To do so, we start by analyzing the best response strategy of a given server $k$ with parameters $\tilde{\mu}_{\min,k},\tilde{\mu}_{\max,k}$ and $\tilde{a}_k$ when the distribution of service rate for all other servers is $F_0$ (i.e., known).
-Using Theorem~\ref{thm:interchange_generalized_rr}, the utility maximization for server $k$ in the $n$-limit takes the form
+In this section, our goal is to characterize the Nash equilibria when the servers are strategic with heterogeneous abilities and preferences, under a given $h$-random policy in the limiting system.
+To do so, we start by analyzing the best response strategy of a given server $k$ with parameters $\tilde{\mu}_{\min,k},\tilde{\mu}_{\max,k}$ and $\tilde{a}_k$ when the distribution of service rate for all other servers is $F^{(0)}$, i.e., known.
+Using Proposition~\ref{thm:interchange_generalized_rr}, the utility maximization for server $k$ in the $n$-limit takes the form

-It is clear that when $\tilde{h}(\mu)$ is non-decreasing, the idleness observed by server $k$ will be non-increasing and the best response of the server in this case will be to set her service rate to $\mu_k=\tilde{\mu}_{\min,k}$.
-Also, as standard in the literature, we need concavity properties for the utility function.
+It is clear that when $\tilde{h}(\mu)$ is non-decreasing, the idleness observed by server $k$ is non-increasing and the best response is to set her service rate to $\mu_k=\tilde{\mu}_{\min,k}$.
+As standard in the literature, we need concavity properties for the utility function.
 Hence, we have the following assumption: \begin{assumption} The function $\tilde{h}(\mu)$ is convex strictly decreasing satisfying

 If $U_k(\mu_1)=U_k(\mu_2)$ with $\mu_1\leq \mu_2$, the server chooses to serve with $\mu_1$. \end{assumption}